 What causes shiny object syndrome?

-Many entrepreneurs and small business owners experience shiny object syndrome because they don’t have the clarity, confidence or capability to focus on their biggest strengths.
-They have too many shiny object projects on the go, many unfinished.
+Many entrepreneurs and small business owners experience shiny object syndrome because they do not have the clarity, confidence, or capability to make positive progress on their goals.
+They have too many projects on the go, many unfinished.

-Frustration with your goals, frustration with your progress, frustration with your revenue can lead to shiny object syndrome.
-Comparing yourself to others can cause you to chase bright shiny objects can lead to continual comparison and fear of missing out.
+Frustration with goals, frustration with progress, and frustration with performance can lead to shiny object syndrome.
+Chasing bright shiny objects can lead to continual comparison and fear of missing out.

-Being an entrepreneur in the digital age can cause you to be easily distracted by shiny objects.
-There is new exciting technology to understand and explore.
+Being an entrepreneur in the digital age means being bombarded by shiny objects.
+There is always new and exciting technology to understand and explore.

-If shiny object syndrome is holding you back from making real progress towards achieving your goals, you’re in the right place.
+If chasing shiny objects is holding you back from making real progress towards achieving your goals, getting increased focus and accountability could be the answer.

 How do you prevent shiny object syndrome?

-Here are 5 ways to overcome shiny object syndrome in your business.
+Here are 5 ways to overcome shiny object syndrome.

 1. Set better goals

-If you are easily distracted by shiny objects the first step is to set better, measurable goals.
-Entrepreneurs chase bright shiny objects when then don’t have the clarity on what they want to achieve and when they want to achieve their goals by.
-This lack of focus and direction creates distraction.
-Which causes shiny object syndrome.
+If you are easily distracted by shiny objects, the first step is to set better, measurable goals.
+Entrepreneurs chase new and exciting things when they do not have clarity on what they want to achieve and when they want to achieve their goals.
+This lack of focus and direction creates distraction, which causes shiny object syndrome.

-If you want to stop chasing bright shiny objects get clear on exactly what you want to create in your business and what results you want to achieve.
+To stop chasing shiny objects, take a moment to get clear on what you want to create in your business and what results you want to achieve.

 2. Get more accountability

-As an entrepreneur you may feel like you have an abundance of time to try new things and experiment with new ways of doing things, because you are in control of your time.
-The honest truth is that you don’t.
+As an entrepreneur, you may feel like you have an abundance of time to try new things and experiment with new ways of doing things.
+Time is your most valuable asset.

-One of the best ways to get out of overwhelm is to get more accountability and focus.
-Working with an experienced accountability coach to keep you in check and help you stay focused on your goals and ensure you don’t spend weeks and months chasing bright shiny objects, that don’t move you closer towards your goals.
+You can overcome shiny object syndrome by getting more accountability and focus.
+Find an experienced accountability coach to keep you in check and help you stay focused on your goals.
+Accountability ensures you stop spending weeks and months chasing bright shiny objects that fail to move you closer towards your goals.

 Setting better boundaries around your time and energy will help you stop chasing shiny objects.
-If you say yes to every opportunity that comes your way, you will continually chase bright shiny objects, you’ll live in a constant state of feeling overwhelmed.
+If you say yes to every opportunity that comes your way, you will continually chase bright shiny objects and live in a constant state of feeling overwhelmed.

-When you have clarity on your goals and have a clear path and plan to follow, it’s easier to say no to shiny objects.
+When you have clarity on your goals and have a clear path and plan to follow, it is easier to say no to shiny objects.
 If you fail to set boundaries around your time, you may be saying yes to everything.

-To overcome shiny object syndrome start saying no more often to new opportunities and new things.
+To overcome shiny object syndrome, say no more often to new opportunities and new things.
 Get clear on the result you think this opportunity will create in your business.

-If you do not believe this new opportunity will help you reach your goals faster, say no. Make no the default setting to new projects and new requests for your time, energy and focus, unless it completely aligns with your goals.
+If you do not believe this new opportunity will help you reach your goals faster, say no. Make no the default setting to new projects and new requests for your time, energy, and focus unless it aligns with your goals.

 5. Stop comparing

 One of the biggest causes of shiny object syndrome is comparison syndrome.
-With comparison syndrome you can feel like a failure when comparing your achievements or success with others.
+With comparison syndrome, you can feel like a failure when comparing your achievements or success with others.
 People who chase shiny objects experience imposter syndrome.

-This can cause you to feel stuck and start chasing bright shiny objects because other people have had success with them.
+Imposter syndrome can cause you to feel stuck and start chasing new and exciting things because other people have had success with them.
 You then waste time and energy looking at what these people are doing.

-You stop comparing when you have clear goals to follow and feel gratitude for what you have.
+You stop comparing yourself to others when you have clear goals to follow and feel gratitude for what you have.
 When you are confident about your achievements and have a clear plan to follow, you stop comparing.

-When we compare we experience low self-esteem and low self-confidence, which causes us to chase more bright shiny objects to feel better about ourselves.
+When you compare yourself to others, you can experience low self-esteem and low self-confidence.
+As a result, you chase more bright shiny objects to feel better yourself.

-But, self-confidence comes from trusting and believing in yourself.
-This belief comes from having better goals and following your own path.
+Self-confidence grows when you trust and believe in yourself.
+This belief comes from having better goals and following your path.

 Shiny object syndrome causes distraction and overwhelm.
-If you’re feeling distracted and overwhelmed right now, use these five tips to help you get more focused and productive.
+If you’re feeling distracted and overwhelmed right now, use these five tips to stop chasing shiny objects and increase your focus and productivity.

 Do you chase bright shiny objects?
 What’s your best tip for overcoming it?

 Let me know in the comments.

-Sign up to my Time For What Matters newsletter to get more tips and tools for building a better business.
+Sign up for my Time For What Matters newsletter to get more tips and tools for business and personal growth..